mirage-protocol/rebase/README.md

 // we can see the value of the shares has increased! assert!(calculated_base_to_coin == 1_500_000, ERROR);

+// ------------

+// we can also renounce base ownership and get our coins back! let returned_coin = coin_rebase::sub_base<CoinType>(
+    &mut rebase,
+    base_shares,
+    false, // don't round up
+);

+// we can see the value of the returned coin is what we calculated earlier! assert!(calculated_base_to_coin, coin::value(&returned_coin));

+// The user was able to redeem the same base_shares we created
+// at the very start for their initial deposit plus an extra
+// 500,000 Coin that came from the use of increase_elastic. coin::deposit(signer::address_of(my_account), returned_coin);
 ```

 Then as `Coin<CoinType>`'s are added to the rebase, each of the base parts net coin value will continue to increase.